 - Stir in cheddar cheese and devour!

-Can I add beans to this recipe?
+Can I add beans to chili mac?
 You sure can!
 You can use any beans you'd use with chili.
 Just drain the beans and add them at the same time you add the diced tomatoes.

 Can I use substitute the macaroni with other pasta?
 Yes, you can use other pasta shapes in chili mac.
 For thicker pasta (penne, rotini, rigatoni, etc), follow the recipe as it is written.
 For thinner pasta (classic shells, spaghetti noodles), subtract 1 minute from the pressure cook time and follow the recipe accordingly.

 Does chili mac have cheese?
 I've made this recipe with and without it.
-I love it either way, but if I leave out the cheese, I like to add a little half and half to make it creamy.
+I love it either way.
+If I don't use cheese, I'll stir in a little half and half or milk at the end to make it creamy.

 Can I make chili mac ahead?
 Absolutely!
 You can make it ahead and reheat the whole pot when it's army-feeding time.
 Or you can meal prep it into portions and reheat as needed.
-Either way, to reheat chili mac, you'll want to add a splash of water, broth, or milk, and heat via stove or microwave.
+Either way, to reheat, add a splash of water, broth, or milk, and heat via stove or microwave.

 - Instant Pot Chicken Burrito Bowl